diffqc/dqc/README.md

 ## Applications

 Here is a list of applications made easy by DQC.
-If you want your applications listed here, please contact us at firman.kasim@gmail.com or make a pull request.
+If you want your applications listed here, please contact us by opening an issue or make a pull request.

 <!-- start of readme_appgen.py -->